NWChemEx/PluginPlay/README.md

 [Documentation](https://nwchemex.github.io/PluginPlay/)

-PluginPlay is an inversion-of-control (IoC) framework to facilitate wrtiting high-performance modular scientific software.
+PluginPlay is an inversion-of-control (IoC) framework to facilitate writing high-performance modular scientific software.
 More specifically, using PluginPlay scientific software is written as a series of disconnected modules.
 At runtime the modules are loaded into PluginPlay and then PluginPlay wires the